-The All Ords (XAO) is Australia’s secondary index behind the ASX 200.
+The All Ordinaries (XAO) is Australia’s secondary index behind the S&P/ASX 200 (XJO).

 The All Ords contains the top 500 stocks by market capitalisation on the Australian Securities Exchange (ASX).
-As it contains mid-cap shares, many consider it better representation of the Australian economy.
-Although the difference is small, I believe the All Ords is a more accurate gauge of the Australian stock market than the ASX 200.
+As it contains mid-cap shares, many consider it a better representation of the Australian economy.
+Although the difference is minimal, many still believe the All Ords is a more accurate gauge of the Australian stock market.